So, you’re looking for the Chromebook with the best screen.

 This is just a tidbit I’d throw in here in case you’re on amazon browsing around and got confused over all the technical mumbo jumbo.

-Okay, so now that we’ve covered IPS/TFT, LED/LCD, let’s now go over screen resolutions briefly.
+Okay, so now that we’ve covered IPS/TFT, LED/LCD, let’s now go over the topic of resolution briefly.

 What’s the resolution?
 How do you determine it?

-If you have no idea what a screen resolution is, it’s basically the number of pixels that make up the display.
+If you absolutely have no remote idea what resolution is, it’s basically the number of pixels that make up your Chromebook’s screen.
 It’s formatted as a pair of numbers (for example 1366 x 768) that denote how many pixels horizontally and vertically make up the picture.

 - The first number is how many pixels are going horizontally (sideways) across the screen.